 | Your situation | Peltier fit? | Better choice if not |

-| Closet, cabinet, RV compartment, or tiny bathroom with mild mustiness | Yes, if the space is warm and enclosed | Improve ventilation or use a moisture absorber for very small sealed storage |
+| Closet, cabinet, or RV compartment with mild mustiness | Yes, if the space is warm, enclosed, and has clear airflow | Improve ventilation or use a moisture absorber for very small sealed storage |

-| Small bedroom or office with humidity slightly above comfort level | Maybe, only for light humidity | Small compressor dehumidifier if RH stays above 60% |
+| Very small bedroom or office with humidity only slightly above the target range | Maybe, only for light humidity and slow correction | Small compressor dehumidifier if RH stays above 60% |

 | Basement, laundry room, wet drywall, leak, or persistent condensation | No | Compressor, desiccant, ventilation repair, or professional drying |